Sami730/Toonkeeper-battery-/README.md

 Gasless Payments and Swaps: Execute transactions for USDT, Notcoin, and other tokens without worrying about gas fees.
 NFT Transfers: Seamlessly transfer your NFTs to other users or wallets.
 Funding: Fund your account using in-app purchases or cryptocurrency deposits.
+Use Cases
+Gasless Payments and Swaps
+With Tonkeeper Battery, you can send and receive USDT, Notcoin, and other tokens without incurring gas fees.
+This feature is perfect for users who want to maximize the value of their transactions without worrying about additional costs.

+NFT Transfers
+Tonkeeper Battery simplifies the process of transferring NFTs.
+Whether you're an artist looking to distribute your work or a collector wanting to trade, our gasless NFT transfer feature makes it easy and cost-effective.

+Funding Your Account
+Funding your Tonkeeper account has never been easier.
+You can choose to fund it through in-app purchases or by depositing cryptocurrency directly.
+This flexibility ensures that you can always maintain the balance you need for your transactions.

 <!DOCTYPE html>
 <html lang="en">
 <head>